curtcampbell/CarND-Vehicle-Detection/writeup.md

 One of the biggest issues with my implementation is that it is slow.
 Ideally this pipline should run in real time.
 One technique that could have been used to help make it more efficient is to compute the HOG features once per frame and subsample HOG output for each of the windows.
 Additionally I did look at scanning multiple window groups in seperate threads.
-The hope was to take advantage of muliple cores.
-My estimage is that this alone could have reduced the execution time by nearly a third.
+The hope was to take advantage of multiple cores.
+My estimate is that this alone could have reduced the execution time by nearly a third.
 Nevertheless, being new to python, I found a reduction in performance.
 I suspect this was due to the global interpreter lock.